tweag/ormolu/DESIGN.md

 straightforward:

 1. Given input snippet of source code parse it and pretty print.
+2. Parse the result of pretty-printing again and make sure that AST is the same as AST of original snippet module span positions.
-2. Check the output against expected output.
+3. Check the output against expected output.
 Thus all tests should include two files: input and expected output.
-3. Check that running the formatter on the output produces the same output again (the transformation is idempotent).
-This also checks that the output is still acceptable for the GHC parser.
+4. Check that running the formatter on the output produces the same output again (the transformation is idempotent).
-4. It's a good idea to steal test cases from test suites of existing libraries like Brittany and Hindent.
+5. It's a good idea to steal test cases from test suites of existing libraries like Brittany and Hindent.
-5. After that we may add test cases for opened issues that Brittany and Hindent have.
+6. After that we may add test cases for opened issues that Brittany and Hindent have.
-6. When we're confident enough we can start “mining” new issues by running the program on real source code from Hackage till we don't get new issues anymore.
+7. When we're confident enough we can start “mining” new issues by running the program on real source code from Hackage till we don't get new issues anymore.
 For every issue that we find this way a test case should be added.

+### Functionality of executable

+* In all cases the program should test if the produced AST is the same as the one we originally parsed and if it differs, an error should be displayed suggesting reporting this on our issue tracker.
+* Check mode: return non-zero exit code if any transformations would be applied.
+* Modification in place and printing of formatted code to stdout.
+* A flag for version/commit information.
+* An option to specify location of config file.
+* Options to specify parameters that come from config files on command line instead, for example indent levels, maximal line width, etc.

+### Why not contribute to/fork HIndent or Brittany?

+* Forking or contributing to Brittany is not a good idea because this would require re-doing of all transformation logic, which is harder than writing pretty-printing code from scratch.
+Good documentation would help readability of the code somewhat, but then we would need to spend time either collaborating with the original author or investigating how everything works ourselves.

+  Of course with sufficient persistence we could succeed in fixing Brittany's bugs, but the point is that pretty-printing à la Hindent is more maintainable (IMO) and switching to that is equal to re-doing the project.

+* Forking or contributing to Hindent is not an option because if we replace `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work with a different AST type and all the code in Hindent will become incompatible and there won't be much code to be re-used in that case.
+It is also possible that we'll find a nicer way to write pretty-printer.

 ## Roadmap

-Proposed roadmap (for a single person, about 38 full-time work days):
+Proposed roadmap (for a single person, about 39 full-time work days):

-* Create and setup a repo, setup CI (less than 1 day).
+* ~~Create and setup a repo, setup CI (less than 1 day).~~
-* Implement parsing, for now without CPP handling (1 day).
+* Implement parsing (2 days).
 * Implement basis for pretty-printing of code.
 We could take [this][hindent-printer] as inspiration, although AST from the `ghc` package may be slightly different.
 Also, don't forget about annotations and comments (1 week).
 * Implement executable program so we can easier fool around.
-Try it on simple code samples (1 day).
+Try it on simple code samples (2 days).
+* Implement location and reading of configuration file in YAML format (2 days).
 * Continue writing the pretty-printing code till we cover everything.
 Start adding tests, see [the section about testing](#testing).
 Fix bugs.
 At this point just repeat this till we cover everything that Brittany and Hindent can do maybe by stealing their tests (at least 2 weeks).
-* Add support for CPP as described above.
-Also add the corresponding tests.
-  Check that we're doing OK in the cases that are described in opened issues on the issue trackers of Brittany/Hindent/Stylish Haskell (1 week).
 * Start checking how our formatter works on real-world code from Hackage.
   Fix bugs that we find that way (2 weeks).
-* Write a good readme explaining why the project was created and how it is better, etc (1 day).
+* Write a good readme explaining why the project was created and how it is better, etc (2 days).
+* Improve the executable by adding more interesting options (2 days).
+* Switch CI to Travis and test with multiple GHC versions (1 day).
-* Make and announce the first public release on Twitter/Reddit (less than 1 day).
+* Make and announce the first public release on Twitter/Reddit (1 day).
-* Improve the executable by adding more interesting options, see other projects for inspiration.
-For example, it would be good to have an option which could check if running the formatter would change anything (1-3 days).
 * Figure out how to use the formatter application with major text editors and add the info to the readme (no estimate).